ElisaSalviato/SAMMY-method_4f/README.md

 ## 1) Pre processing
 ### 1.1) Trimming

-The first step of analysis is the trimming of the raw fastqs.
+**Aim.** The first step of analysis is the trimming of the raw fastqs, this is done to remove from the reads all the adaptors and ensure a good standard quality for the alignment.

-This operation is done through the Trimmomatic software and it has been implemented through the bash script `01-trimmer.sh`, which you can find in the `Data_processing` folder.
+**Software.** This operation is done through the Trimmomatic software and it has been implemented through the bash script `01-trimmer.sh`, which you can find in the `Data_processing` folder.
 For running this script the installation of Trimmomatic is required, we suggest to install, through conda software, the version 0.39.

-The trimming script take as input:
+**Input.** The trimming script take as input:
 1. the type of reads: it can be `single-end` or `paired-end`, according to the type of sequencing performed
 2. the type of trimming to perform: it can be `SE` (single-end) or `PE` (paired-end), according to the type of input fastq provided
 3. the number or cores that should be used for the analysis: an integer is required